lyubol/Pandas-ETL---Covid/README.md

 #### ETL_cases.ipynb reads the latest Covid-19 cases file from the 'Raw' folder, apply transformations to it and saves it to the 'Processed' folder and also to a 'Processed' container in Azure Blob Storage

+### ETL_vaccines.ipynb

+#### ETL_vaccines.ipynb reads the latest Covid-19 vaccines file from the 'Raw' folder, apply transformations to it and saves it to the 'Processed' folder and also to a 'Processed' container in Azure Blob Storage

+### ETL_countries.ipynb

+#### ETL_countries.ipynb downloads transforms countries data, which is later used in combination with Covid-19 data for data analysis.
+An example is population data, which helps to find the ratio of new cases to population and compare different countries.

+### merge_processed_datasets.ipynb

+#### merge_processed_datasets.ipynb is merging the transformed Covid-19 cases and vaccines data into one file, which is later used for data analysis.

+### data_analysis.ipynb

+#### data_analysis.ipynb contains data analysis and visualisations, which provide useful insides.
+All produced visualisations are visible when pipeline.ipynb is executed.